Miss New York Teen USA

 The Miss New York Teen USA competition is the pageant that selects the representative for the state of New York in the Miss Teen USA pageant.
 It is directed by D&D Productions.
 In 1983, New York became the 1st state ever that won the Miss Teen USA title for the first time.

 New York is also one of only five states to have won the Miss Congeniality award at least two times.

-Ginger Ragaishis of New York City was crowned Miss New York Teen USA 2025 on August 17, 2025, at the Hilton Albany in Albany.
-She represented New York at Miss Teen USA 2025, placing as 4th runner-up.
+Elisa Akin of New York City was crowned Miss New York Teen USA 2026 on July 26, 2026, at the Hilton Parsippany Hotel in Parsippany.
+She will represent New York at Miss Teen USA 2026.